 Professional appearance and manner as well as an excellent attendance record.

 Preferred Education, Experience and Skills:

 BA or BS in Psychology, Neuroscience or a related field.
 Experience with eye-tracking, electrophysiology, eeg/erp, or imaging research lab environment.
-Experience in managing lab hardware and software.
-Experience and proficiency with either R, SAS, or SPSS.
+Familiarity with Access data base environment.